 That’s why we created our Renewable Energy Solutions program—to provide various ways for Valley residents and businesses to join us in supporting renewable resource energy projects in the Tennessee Valley and promote a greener energy future.
-Through Renewable Energy Solutions, you can produce and sell up to 20 megawatts of green energy to TVA through your local power provider by participating in programs such as the Renewable Standard Offer.
+Through Renewable Energy Solutions, you can produce and sell up to 50 kilowatts of green energy to TVA through your local power provider by participating in programs such as the Green Power Providers.

 Or, for a simple investment of $4 a month, you can invest in one block of Green Power Switch for your home or business, which will ensure that 150 kilowatt-hours of renewable energy is added to the grid.

 Solar is one of the cleanest sources of energy available.
 And for now, it’s also one of the most expensive.

 TVA has started programs such as Green Power Providers and the Distributed Solar Solutions to encourage solar power production throughout the Valley.
 We opened 20 megawatts of solar capacity at the beginning of CY 2016 to support our green power mix and demonstrate our commitment to this promising technology.

 How it works: Solar panels are mounted on rooftops or integrated into shingles or other building materials.
 When sunlight hits the cells, the electrons inside gain more energy and create an electrical current.
 Inverters then change the direct current into the alternating current used in homes and businesses.
 Learn more about solar energy.